ShadetHeart/AoD-Downloader/README.md

 # Anime on Demand Downloader

-**Currently refactoring in progress, the previous script can be found in old**
+**Currently refactoring in progress, the previous script can be found in the folder named "old"**

 Python3 script that Downloads animes from the website "Anime on Demand".